sustainablesardinia/sustainablesardinia.github.io/README.md

 # sardiniasustainability.github.io

-The website of Sardinia Sustainability.
+The website of Sustainable Sardinia.

 To try on your machine, after installing jekyll:
 ```